Reading time: 8 min 32s

-If you’re looking to add more cardio into your workout routine, a full-body exercise like the farmer’s walk is a great starting point.
-This is one of the simplest yet one of the best exercises for boosting your overall strength and fitness.
+If you’re looking to add a new cardio challenge into your workout routine, a full-body exercise like the farmer’s walk (also known as farmer’s carry) is a great starting point.
+This is one of the simplest yet one of the best exercises for boosting your overall body strength and fitness.

 To execute it with a perfect form, get a pair of dumbbells loaded with weight plates and just stroll forwards.
 Balancing the dumbbells while walking around certainly requires a lot of coordination, grip strength, and core strength.
 Sounds easy?
 Sure.
 Is it actually easy?
 Not at all – especially if you do it with proper form.